piercus/image-augment/README.md

 ## Todo list

-[] Add benchmark test to measure the speed
+[ ] Add benchmark test to measure the speed
-[x] Faster random generator using [tensorflow js truncated normal](https://js.tensorflow.org/api/1.0.0/#truncatedNormal) [x] Get affine and perspective transform to work with tensorflow backend [] Add unit test and examples for cropToBox and Draw boxes [] Generate documentation on github
+[x] Faster random generator using [tensorflow js truncated normal](https://js.tensorflow.org/api/1.0.0/#truncatedNormal) [x] Get affine transform to work with tensorflow backend [ ] Add unit test and examples for cropToBox and Draw boxes [ ] Generate documentation on github
+[ ] Stream API
-[] add examples/explanations/benchmark in the README.md
+[ ] add examples/explanations/benchmark in the README.md
-[] create a demo app running in the browser with tfjs + webgl [] Implement perspective Transform using tensorflowjs backend [] Run all unit tests on Travis
+[ ] create a demo app running in the browser with tfjs + webgl [ ] Implement perspective Transform using tensorflowjs backend [ ] Run all unit tests on Travis